 SwineTech — Matthew Rooda, Abraham Espinoza (University of Iowa)

 SwineTech is dedicated to the improvement of farrowing monitoring systems, an Iowa-based company located in New Sharon, Iowa and formed as a Delaware C Corp.
 SwineTech is striving to be a leading producer of farrowing monitoring systems for sow farms in the pork industry.
 SwineTech creates solutions to reduce the amount of piglets that die on farrowing facilities because they are being crushed by sows.
 SwineTech’s mission is to help farmers increase production in order to play their part in helping feed the world.

 VIM — Kevin O’Rourke (University of Northern Iowa)

 VIM is a piece of hardware that attaches to existing weight equipment.
 This hardware can track the weight, sets and reps performed by the individual exercising, and send it straight to their mobile device.
 Additionally, the software analyses the data and gives meaningful action points so individuals can hit their goals.

 About the Pappajohn Student Entrepreneurial Venture Competition

 Sponsored by John Pappajohn and Equity Dynamics, Inc., the Pappajohn Student Entrepreneurial Venture Competition is intended for college and university students in Iowa who have an interest in starting their own business.
 This competition runs annually in the spring.
-Plans are judged based on content and viability of the plan.
-The competition consists of two parts: Round 1, regional; and Round 2, statewide.
-In Round 1, the competition awards up to three $500 grants in each region.
-The successful regional finalists head to the statewide competition for Round 2, where the top three business plans receive $5,000 each.
+Plans are judged based on a) content/concept, and b) viability of business.
+Three (3) seed grants in the amount of $5,000 each will be awarded to the top three applicants who submit and present in the final competition.
+Regional (round 1) winners who advance to the finals but do not win the top awards will receive $500 per team.

 Questions?
 Please email us.